turingschool-examples/fe-apps/README.md

 1) Create a new file at: `/mod-2/whateverly/<yourCohortNumber>/<yourGitHubUsername>.js`

     * The project and cohort directories have already been created for you, double check that you are adding your new file to this pre-existing directory
-  * Your GitHub username is the part of the URL when you go to your profile at `https://github.com/<yourUserName>` e.g. my username would be [brittanystoroz](https://github.com/brittanystoroz)
+    * Your GitHub username is the last part of the URL when you go to your profile at `https://github.com/<yourUserName>` e.g. my username would be [brittanystoroz](https://github.com/brittanystoroz)

 2) Your file should include 2 datasets, both assigned to variables that you export at the bottom of the file.
 Follow the structure of this [sample file](https://github.com/turingschool-examples/fe-apps/blob/master/mod-2/whateverly/1811/sample.js) to create yours. **Do not overwrite this file.**